usydnlp/CONDA/README.md

 5. How to do data exploration?

-      --- The data exploration code is in graph.ipynb and line_graph.ipynb in the "code" directory
+      --- The data exploration code is in graph.ipynb and line_graph.ipynb in the "code/baseline_models" directory

 6. What other resources are there?